Getting the timing right

 You might be told to wait until your contractions are closer together or your midwife may say that you are ready to go in.
 Either way, she’ll advise you on the best thing to do depending on your individual situation.

 What your midwife will want to know

-The reason to call before going to the hospital is so that your midwife can talk to you about what you are feeling and how you are coping.
+The reason to call before going to the hospital for labour is so that your midwife can talk to you about what you are feeling and how you are coping.
 Through this she can advise you what to do.
 She’ll ask you: